grncdr/node-any-db/README.md

 Return a connection to the pool.
 This should only be called with connections you've manually [acquired](#connectionpoolacquire), and you **must not** continue to use the connection after releasing it.

+#### ConnectionPool.close

+Stop giving out new connections, and close all existing database connections as they are returned to the pool.

+#### ConnectionPool events

+ * `'close'` - emitted when the connection pool has closed all of it connections after a call to `close()`.

 ### Transaction